Why we love this

 This is a really great example of matching your copy's energy to the stakes of the purchase.

 But when a brand kind of acknowledges what the product is and why you're buying it and they address the elephant in the room, we trust them more.
-(This is called two-sided messaging.)
+(This is called two-sided messaging and studies show that it reliably increases how much people trust your brand.)

 Which begs the question: is there anywhere in your copy that you could be disarmingly honest with your customers?
-Is there anywhere your copy maybe doesn't quite line up with the experience of your product?
-Anyway to turn that to your advantage?
+Is there anywhere your copy maybe doesn't quite line up with the experience of your product or over-eggs what they're actually buying?